Otto Schwarz: Death and legacy

-Schwarz died aged 85 years in Hinzweiler in 1961.
+Schwarz died aged 85 in Hinzweiler in 1961.
 In 2011, Schwarz's grandson Daniel K. Schwarz published a biography of Otto Schwarz in English, the title of which incorporated the name of his composition, The Waves Roar.

 The archives of Otto Schwarz are kept in the Westpfälzer Musikantenmuseum Mackenbach, and in the Musikantenland Museum, in Lichtenberg Castle near Kusel, Germany.